anon767/STM32F7HTTPS/README.md

 # STM32F7HTTPS

 This is a simple HTTPS Client for the STM32F7 MCU by ST.
-For some reasons there is no sample mbedtls client/server project included for this Controller hence this project.
+For some reasons there is no sample mbedtls client/server project included for this Controller ... hence this project.
-Tested with the STM32F746NG Discovery Kit (no hardware acceleration :( ).
+Tested with the STM32F746NG Discovery Kit (no crypto hardware acceleration :( ).
 Basic Features:

 - mbedtls